yitzuliu/DissertationDemo/src/testing/vlm/README.md

 - For SmolVLM models, use the unified GGUF approach with HTTP API support.
 - To add new test images or prompts, update the relevant materials directory (see `../materials/`).
 - All outputs will be automatically saved in the `../results/` directory.
+- For performance comparison testing, use `vlm_tester.py` to test different model configurations and compare results manually.

 ---